-If you need assistance locating a quiet place to study please see the helpful folks at the Circulation Desk by the Library's entrance.
+Renovation work began today on the third floor Youth Collection area.
+There may be some noise and dust while the work is taking place.
+If you need help locating a quiet place to study please see the friendly folks at the Circulation Desk by the entrance to the Library.

 The Student Health Clinic will be holding a Flu Shot Clinic in the Library tomorrow, Tuesday October 25, from 10:00 am - 3:00 pm.
 The Clinic will be located in the study area outside of room 286 (after entering the building turn right to find room 286).